anniedotexe/Instagram-Like-Comment-Bot/README.md

 An Instagram bot written in Python using Selenium on Google Chrome.
 It will go through posts in hashtag(s) and like and/or comment on them.

+_**Created and tested on Windows, if you have Mac there may be some complications with running Selenium._

 ---

 ## Table of Contents